ranfysvalle02/Interactive-RAG/README.md

 ![](./images/remove_sources.png)

 ## ActionWeaver Basics: What is an Agent anyway?
-Although the term “agents” can be used to describe a wide range of applications, OpenAI’s usage of the term is consistent with our understanding: using the LLM alone to define transition options.
-This can best be thought of as a loop.
-Given user input, this loop will be entered.

 ### Agents (according to LangChain)

 The core idea of agents is to use a language model to choose a sequence of actions to take.
 In chains, a sequence of actions is hardcoded (in code).
 In agents, a language model is used as a reasoning engine to determine which actions to take and in which order.